 That's why you need to avoid the dreaded and despised 404 errors if you want to reduce your bounce rate.

 For the sake of example, let's return once again to the webshop selling raincoats.
 The owner wants to gather all her raincoats on one collection page, where she previously categorised them by brand, colour, etc.

 Therefore, she creates one collection page with all raincoats and deletes the pages with the former subcategories - among them the aforementioned collection of yellow raincoats.
 Unfortunately, this also means that users end up on a 404 page if they click on the search result with yellow raincoats.

 You do this by making 301 redirects.
 A 301 redirect is a redirect from a dead page to an existing one.
 A bit like if you move and report the move to the registry office.
 When you make redirects, you immediately tell your web server and not least Google that your content has moved to another page.

 If you have a WordPress website and have Yoast SEO installed, you can easily and quickly monitor 404 errors and make 301 redirects in the Redirect manager.
 Click on the "redirects" tab, enter or copy the URL of the dead page in the "Source URL" field and paste the URL of the page to be redirected to in the "Target URL" field.

-Then click "Add redirect" - and presto: your web server now knows that part of your website has been moved to another address.
-That way, you prevent your users from landing on a 404 page.
-And as an added bonus, you strengthen your SEO, because you don't lose the value of the "link juice" that the URL has generated.
+Then click "Add redirect" - and voila: Now your web server knows that part of your website has been moved to a different address.
+This way, you prevent your users from landing on a 404 page.
+And as an added bonus, you strengthen your SEO because you don't lose the value of the link juice generated by the URL.